 I suspect that I am not the only one scanning articles on the right electric car to buy.
 I am teetering on the edge of buying electric but keep feeling that my old reliable petrol vehicle will do just fine for the next wee while.
 As I scan the reviews online, I have to admit that software in cars, is not at the forefront of my mind.

 So the Wall Street Journal caught my eye with a fascinating piece, “How Volkswagen’s $50 Billion Plan to Beat Tesla Short-Circuited”.
-It’s an incredible example of how an industry giant approached software in the wrong way.
+It’s an incredible example of how an industry giant approached software in cars, in the wrong way.

 Software changes continuously

 Software doesn’t industrialise; it evolves – it’s a biological system, not a mechanical one (even though it runs on machines).